nus-tic4001-AY2122S1/tp/docs/team/gweeyc.md

         [#33](https://github.com/AY2122S1-TIC4001-F18-4/tp/pull/33), [#34](https://github.com/AY2122S1-TIC4001-F18-4/tp/pull/34))
     - Developer Guide:
       - Added implementation details of the `show we` feature
+      - Contributed the entire Design section of the Guide
+      - Ensure the overall grammar correctness and expressions used throughout

 - Community:
   - Kicked start the Project with the 1st. skeletal code framework the Team use for subsequent codings